 Neuroscience.
 Executive Functions.
 The Neuroscience of Leadership.
 Mike is the CEO of a multinational pharmaceutical company, and he’s in trouble.

 With the patents on several key drugs due to expire soon, his business desperately needs to become more entrepreneurial, particularly in its ability to form internal and external partnerships to reduce time-to-market.
 Yet his organization has a silo mentality, with highly competitive teams secretly working against one another.
-How can Mike change the way thousands of people at his company think and behave every day?
-Businesses everywhere face this kind of problem: Success isn’t possible without changing the day-to-day behavior of people throughout the company.
-But changing behavior is hard, even for individuals, and even when new habits can mean the difference between life and death.
 Managing With The Brain In Mind.
 Learning about the brain changes everything: David Rock at TEDxTokyo.
 Beyond Bias.
 A version of this article appeared in the Autumn 2015 issue of strategy+business.

 "I foresee that what we know about how people acquire information, how they treat information, and what goes on inside of us that interferes with our ability to retain and perform will be influenced more and more by the neurosciences," says workplace learning and performance industry thought leader Harold Stolovitch in the November 2012 issue of T+D. UK management consultancy Orion Partners agrees.
 Applying the principles of neuroscience—the study of the brain—to leadership development programs enables leaders to behave in harmony with how the brain works, improving the way they motivate and communicate with their employees.
 "Neuroscience gives people an 'aha' moment about why some things may be happening—for example, resisting change," says Jan Hills, partner at Orion Partners, responsible for talent and leadership practices.